AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49464-invoices-shipments-credit-memos-not-moved-back-from-archive.md

 <u>Steps to reproduce</u>:

 1. Enable orders, invoices, shipments, and credit memos archiving.
-1. Create and complete an order, including shipping, invoice and credit memo.
+1. Create and complete an order, including shipping, invoice, and credit memo.
 1. Ensure the shipping, invoice and credit memo IDs are not the same as the order number.
 1. Move the order to archive.
 1. Restore the archived order to order management.